TheBigBookMan/grad-dip/Artificial Intelligence/Algorithms.md

 	- breadth-first search finds the shallowest goal state and therefore be the cheapest solution provided the **path cost is a function of the deppth of the solution**, but if it is not the case, then breadth fierst is not gauranteed to find the best (cheapest) solution
 	- Uniform cost search remedies this by expanding the lowest cost node on the fringe, where cost is the path cost from starting state to the current state *g(n)*
 - **A* Seaarch**-  combining both greedy search and uniform cost search
+	- greedy search looks at the closest node to the goal node, while uniform cost looks at the lowest cost path
+		- A* combines both
 	- have to determine what *g(n)* and *h(n)* - like tiles moved
 	- heuristic function formula- *f(n) = g(n) + h(n)*
 		- *g(n)* = the cost from the start node to current node